Activities and Events

 The impact of being a DAAD Alumni: Get to know them and get inspired: Dr Riham Tahoun

-Here, DAAD alumni, as alumna Dr Riham Tahoun, report on encounters, places and moments from the time of his stay abroad that they remember best.
-They tell how their stay abroad changed them personally and what influence the experience abroad had on their professional career.
+Here, DAAD alumna Dr Riham Tahoun, reports on encounters, places and moments from the time of her stay abroad that she remembers best.
 Watch her video here.

 The impact of being a DAAD Alumni: Get to know them and get inspired: Dr Mo'men El Soudany